All Episodes

 I'm not quite sure what to make of it.

-But you know, as I've said before, I think it's really important that folks who are struggling with profound gender dysphoria and have transitioned in one sense or another, but who are not part of this activist madness that is attempting to turn civilization upside down, that you reveal yourselves and let us know that you're not signed up for that because those people aren't on your side.
+But as I've said before, I think it's really important that folks who are struggling with profound gender dysphoria and have transitioned in one sense or another, but who are not part of this activist madness that is attempting to turn civilization upside down, that you reveal yourselves and let us know that you're not signed up for that because those people aren't on your side.

-Those people are actually going to make uh life worse for all of us and it's not theirs to do and they're doing it in your name.
+Those people are actually going to make life worse for all of us and it's not theirs to do and they're doing it in your name.

-I mean they're effectively, you know, using you as a Trojan horse in order to engage in literal violence in some cases.
+I mean, they're effectively, you know, using you as a Trojan horse in order to engage in literal violence in some cases.

-And I don't think I would now.
+And I don't, I don't think I would now.

 Even though I still know some people whom I would engage with as the sex they are trying to present to the world as.